15 Best Eco-Friendly Flooring Options for Your Home

 8. Sustainable Carpet Flooring

 Many modern carpet styles for living rooms are now made from recycled materials or natural fibres such as wool, sisal, or jute.
-These options provide comfort while minimising synthetic fibre production.
+These eco-flooring options provide comfort while minimising synthetic fibre production.

 Wool carpets, in particular, are naturally flame-resistant, hypoallergenic, and biodegradable, making them a healthier alternative to traditional synthetic carpets.